-The adjustment in Classic is an extremely versatile tool. can bring back some information in a slightly too dark image, or the opposite, it can push some areas of a dark image even darker.
+The Shadows adjustment in Lightroom Classic is an extremely versatile tool.
+It can bring back some information in a slightly too dark image, or the opposite, it can push some areas of a dark image even darker.
 In this tutorial, we’re going to unpack the Shadows adjustment and learn how and what happens to our photos when we use this Lightroom slider.

 What’s the Difference Between Shadows and Blacks?